 LSAT and CAS

-Submit two letters of recommendation and/or evaluations.
+Submit two letters of recommendation.
 One letter should address your academic abilities and the other should be a personal recommendation.
 We recommend that you submit your letters through the Credential Assembly Service (CAS) Letter of Recommendation Service.
 Letters submitted through CAS will be copied and sent to us along with your LSAC report.

 International Students Deadline